How to Tell the Difference Between Taupe and Greige

 - Taupe and greige can both range from off-white to medium/dark

 - They are BOTH warm colours.
-Just because greige SEEMS more cool toned in comparison to taupe, this doesn’t make it a COLD COLOUR – it is only cold in comparison to taupe.
+Just because greige SEEMS cooler toned in comparison to taupe, this doesn’t make it a COLD COLOUR – it is only cold in comparison to taupe.
 Because greige has beige IN it, you won’t come across those sneaky icy blue undertones that are often found in cold paint colours.

 Let’s look at another photo.
 This is Sherwin Williams Keystone Gray.

 Kylie M E-Design